Home » Posts tagged 'summer research'

 Slides from my talk on “Detecting Broken Pointcuts using Structural Commonality and Degree of Interest” at the 30th IEEE/ACM International Conference on Automated Software Engineering (ASE 2015).

-I will be giving a talk at Tokyo Tech on June 2, 2015 entitled “Open Problems in Automatically Refactoring Legacy Java Software to use New Features in Java 8“.
+I gave a talk at Tokyo Tech on June 2, 2015, entitled “Open Problems in Automatically Refactoring Legacy Java Software to use New Features in Java 8“.
 More information can be found on the Dept. of Mathematical and Computing Sciences website.